johnny-miyake/association_across_databases/README.md

 ```

 ## Description
 This project includes two models.
 One of them is `User` model and is used for managing users.
 It corresponds to `users` table on the application DB (Sqlite3).
 The other model is `UserAction` model and is used for logging each user's action.
 It corresponds to `user_actions` table on the logging DB (MySQL). `User` associates with `UserAction` in `has_many` relationship.
-Active Record can handle the association across different databases.
+ActiveRecord can handle associations across different databases.

 This project includes a migration file for `users` table on the application DB (Sqlite3), but doesn't include the migration file for `user_actions` table on logging DB (MySQL), because this project supposes the logging DB is also used by other systems and isn't managed by Rails.